UBC-LA-Hackathon/student-dashboard/_ideas/new-ideas/intermediate/display-course-info.md

 ## Task
-Choose any course from the course calendar and display information about that course using the course calendar data and degree requirements data.
+Choose any course from the course calendar and display information about that course using the course calendar data and course prerequisites data.

 ## Overview